 - Possible complications of implantation are minimal.
 Because the placement is associated with less invasive surgical intervention, implants will place in the deep layers of the bone.
 This reduces the risk of infection several times compared to the classical (two-part) implants.

 - Severe and hopeless periodontal conditions can be treated with basal implants in one visit.
-After the removal of periodontal compromised soft tissues and teeth, the patient is ready for implants placement.
+After the removal of periodontal compromised soft tissues and teeth, the patient is ready for implant placement.

-- Basic implants are a good choice for smokers and diabetics.
-Implant care includes perfect oral hygiene (tooth brushing, teeth use, mouthwash) and regular prophylactic examinations.
+- Basal implants are a good choice for smokers and diabetics.
+Implant care includes perfect oral hygiene and regular prophylactic examinations.

 Steps for immediate loading of the basal implants: